 One way of innovating self-service support and making it more customer centric is with the use of interactive walkthroughs.
 These walkthroughs handhold the user by highlighting particular elements of a web page and prompting him/her to take an action.
 When users face any support queries, an interactive walkthrough demonstrates to them the exact set of actions that they need to take to resolve the query on their own.

-With Whatfix, you can create an interactive walkthrough for all the tasks that your users need to complete on your website/web-app and compile them within a self-help widget.
+With Whatfix, you can provide live contextual help through an interactive walkthrough for all the tasks that your users need to complete on your website/web-app and compile them within a self-help widget.
 It doesn’t take longer than 3-5 minutes to create a walkthrough using Whatfix.
 The gif below shows how an interactive walkthrough provides self-service support on ServiceNow.

 To relieve your customers from this irritation, you should have a unique identity for each of your customers.
 The identity should capture all available customer details and his or her previous interactions with the company.